oss-generic/process/docs/QuestionsIssuesPrs.md

 Note that each project might specify additional things to do. i.e. follow these steps in conjunction with additional details provided by the specific project.

 1. Read any instructions the project has for new contributors.
-Some projects require you to read some documents and/or do some orientation activities before you start contributing.
-   For example, [TEAMMATES](../../../teammates/teammates) has a 'Contributor Orientation Guide'.
+   Ensure you have completed orientation activities (if any) prescribed by the project.

 1. Set up the project.
 These are the typical steps.
    1. Fork the repo to your GitHub account.